SanchitaMondal/BII_MM60024_Projects/README.md

 ## Instructions

 ### General Instructions
-1. The project is to be done in groups of 3 students.
+1. The project is to be done in groups of 5 students.
 The students are expected to work together collaboratively.
 2. The choice of programming language is left to the students.
-However, the most common languages used are Python and C/C++.
+However, the most common language used is Python.
 3. Each group will be assigned a mentor TA who will be responsible for guiding the group throughout the project.
 4. Meetings with the mentor TA will be scheduled at the beginning of the project and at regular intervals.
 5. Each student will be evaluated based on the contribution towards the project.
 Make sure you are contributing equally to the project.